 Learning for Sustainability Scotland is Scotland’s UN University-recognised Regional Centre of Expertise (RCE) on Education for Sustainable Development (ESD).
-These Centres are a global network of 200 local ESD hubs and, through multi-stakeholder partnerships across formal and non-formal education, they foster learning and action for a more sustainable world.

 We recently attended the recent global RCE Conference in Okayama, Japan and you can read more about this here.